Cage Layer Fatigue, Osteoporosis in Laying Hens

 - Paralysis due to the collapse of spinal bone (severe cases)

-Neck wings breast abdomen shanks legs hocks feet joints vent skin
+Body Parts (Neck wings breast abdomen shanks legs hocks feet joints vent skin)

 - Bone become so thin that spontaneous fractures may occur, especially in the vertebrae, tibia and femur

-- Fractures of ischium, humerus, and keel bones show the highest incidence, follow by fractures of pubis, ulna, coracoid and femur
+- Fractures of ischium, humerus, and keel bones show the highest incidence, followed by fractures of pubis, ulna, coracoid and femur

-- Bone fragility is responsible of up to 30% of fractures in commercial flocks during their life
+- Bone fragility is responsible for up to 30% of fractures in commercial flocks during their life

 - Low mortality or increases gradually